 Mental health issues can occur at different points in someone’s life based on various factors, from the environment to biology.
 Individual well-being comes from having good self-esteem.

 Students with good self-esteem have solid relationships with others and the resilience to handle challenges.
 Those who suffer from mental health issues usually have poor self-esteem.
 They have difficulty relating to others and have a lower motivation to overcome challenges.
+Depression is one of most common mental health issues, which raises the need for you to understand who diagnoses depression and who can help you better(psychiatrist vs psychologist).

 How prevalent is the problem?